-One of the defining traits of this particular character is his movie lore.
+One of the defining traits of this particular character is their movie lore.
 This character will compare nearly everything

 to a scene from a movie.
 While this character might be Genre Savvy